Terms and Conditions

 Certain tickets are personal and non-transferable (especially season and annual tickets).
-Holders of season and annual tickets must carry official identification (ID, driving license, passport) on their persons.
-Discounts are non-cumulative.
-A breach of the applicable ticket regulations and misuse of tickets will result in their immediate withdrawal without compensation and a processing fee of up to CHF 500.00.
+Each ticket holder has to present the ticket and must carry official personal identification (ID, driving license, passport).
+Discounts are noncumulative.
+A breach of the applicable ticket regulations and misuse of tickets may result in their immediate withdrawal without compensation and a processing fee of up to CHF 500.00.

 4. Mountain Railways Parking Areas

 There are parking lots at various locations, and the correct parking fee is payable for the duration of your stay.
 Infringements will result in additional parking charges or fines, and detailed information is provided on the signs at the parking lots.
 If applicable, the parking rules of the respective company apply.
 These can be accessed at the valley stations operated by these companies.

 5. Security Personnel

 Users of transport facilities and ski slopes who disobey the instructions given by security personnel and who disregard signals may have their tickets withdrawn without reimbursement/compensation.